pungggi/bc_al_upgradeassistant/README.md

 ### Documentation

 - `BC/AL Upgrade Assistant: Open Documentation Reference Location`: Opens the location of the documentation reference.
-- `BC/AL Upgrade Assistant: Toggle Documentation Reference as Done/Not Done`: Toggles the completion status of a documentation reference.
+- `BC/AL Upgrade Assistant: Toggle Documentation Reference as Done/Not Done`: Toggles the completion status of a documentation reference and silently adds the configured UserId if set.
 - `BC/AL Upgrade Assistant: Open Documentation URL`: Opens the URL associated with a documentation reference.
 - `BC/AL Upgrade Assistant: Toggle Not Implemented`: Toggles the 'Not Implemented' status of a documentation reference.
 - `BC/AL Upgrade Assistant: Add/Edit Note`: Adds or edits a note for a documentation reference.